iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

 in case of economically attractive technologies.
 To operationalize the concept of soft dynamic constraints, a set of :math:`n` dummy variables with index :math:`i`, :math:`Bzsvd..ti`, multiplied by a corresponding growth factor :math:`(1+\delta y_{svd,ti})` are added to the upper dynamic constraint described above.

-** notation below needs updating to be consistent with the one from the MESSAGE equations **
+**notation below needs updating to be consistent with the one from the MESSAGE equations**

 .. image:: /_static/technology_diffusion_eq_3.png
    :width: 340px

-The maximum value for these dummy variables bi is limited to the activity of the underlying technology a, i.e.
+The maximum value for these dummy variables :math:`b^i` is limited to the activity of the underlying technology :math:`a`, i.e.

 .. image:: /_static/technology_diffusion_eq_4.png
    :width: 60px
    :align: left

-, for all i .
+, for all :math:`i`.

 Therefore, this new formulation increases the highest allowed growth factor from